jtablesaw/tablesaw/docs/gettingstarted.md

 Java is a great language, but it wasn't designed for data analysis.
 Tablesaw makes it easy to do data analysis in Java.

-Once you're up and running, this tutorial will tell you what you need to know to use Tablesaw.
+This tutorial will help you get up and running, and introduce some of Tablesaw's basic functionality.

 ## Setup